sociomantic-tsunami/git-hub/man.rst

   \-r NAME, --remote=NAME
     Use `NAME` as the upstream remote repository name instead of the default.

+  GIT CLONE OPTIONS
+    Any standard **git clone** option can be passed.
+Not all of them might make sense when cloning a GitHub repo to be used with this tool though.

 `issue`
   This command is used to manage GitHub issues through a set of subcommands.